TrulyFormula/TrulyFormula/README.md

 4. Now hit create and it done

-5. This can be sent out to pc users and this will automaatically test users and send the infomation to the discord!
+5. This can be sent out to pc users and this will automaatically test users and send the infomation to your discord server!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>